dmbarbour/glas/docs/GlasObject.md

 But I'm not convinced this feature is useful in practice.
 The added complexity isn't trivial.
 A runtime would need significant hints for when and where to use templates.
 Aside from contrived circumstances, I suspect it will be difficult to achieve significant benefits.

+### LSM-Tree Extensions (Unlikely)

+Currently glob doesn't offer a way to express: this tree, except with some insertions or deletions.
+Such a feature wouldn't be worth much within a glob, but (like path accessors) it could be useful at external reference boundaries, supporting [log-structured merge (LSM) trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) at the glob layer.

+This is not difficult to support.
+But it significantly increases cost and complexity of reads, and also it's much less useful than the current approach (i.e. path accessors) if programs tend to build values in small steps (instead of inserting large bitstrings).
+Further, if users truly require LSM-tree performance, they can model one directly (i.e. pair base tree with a diff, stow the base tree).

+I'll elide this feature for now.
+It might be worth revisiting in the future depending on use.